revx0012/rev-hub-Roblox-script-/README.md

 # how can i use your hub?

-just paste this and execute it:
+just paste this and execute it on your roblox:

 ```loadstring(game:HttpGet('https://raw.githubusercontent.com/revx0012/rev-hub-roblox/main/revhub.lua'))()```